CumulusNetworks/docs/content/cumulus-netq-415/Validate-Operations/_index.md

 ## View and Run Validations in the UI

-The {{<link title="Validate Overall Network Health" text="Validation Summary card">}} displays the results from the subset of hourly validation checks that NetQ runs by default.
-Select **Validation** in the header to create or schedule new validation checks, as well as view previous checks.
+The {{<link title="Validate Network Protocol and Service Operations#view-validation-summary" text="validation summary">}} displays the results from the subset of hourly validation checks that NetQ runs by default.
+Select **Validation** in the header to create or schedule new validation checks, as well as view previous results.
 ## Validation with the NetQ CLI

 The NetQ CLI uses the {{<link title="check" text="netq check commands">}} to validate the various elements of your network fabric, looking for inconsistencies in configurations across your fabric, connectivity faults, missing configurations, and so forth.
 You can run commands from any node in the network.